ksu-is/TIK-TAC-TOE/README.md

 Besides, this will terminate the game immediately if one of the two players wins.

-4)When users choose to replay the game, change the answers to lowercase in case users enter “Y”, “N”
+4)When users choose to replay the game, change the answers to lowercase in case users enter “Y”, “N” 5)Add another loop outside to check if players want to replay if no one wins the game after 9 moves.